miabbott/fcos-image-builder/README.md

 This is builds a version of Fedora CoreOS using the [ostree native container](https://fedoraproject.org/wiki/Changes/OstreeNativeContainer) features.

 The GitHub workflow generates a new container image weekly.
+(See https://github.com/jlebon/pet for inspiration)

 The customizations in the Containerfile provide a hacky systemd service + timer that will automatically upgrade a system to the new version of the container image